codeoverflow-org/nodecg-io-docs/docs/samples/sacn-receiver.md

    _Note:_ If you don't see monaco on the right, try reloading the page.

-6. Set the created dsacn-receiver service instance to the service dependency of the sacn-sample bundle.
+6. Set the created dsacn-receiver service instance to the service dependency of the sacn-receiver-sample bundle.

-   Select the sacn-sample bundle and the sacn-receiver service in the left bottom menu and then select the service instance that should be used by the sacn-sample bundle (in this case the name of the previously created sACN instance).
+   Select the sacn-receiver-sample bundle and the sacn-receiver service in the left bottom menu and then select the service instance that should be used by the sacn-receiver-sample bundle (in this case the name of the previously created sACN instance).

 7. Check the nodecg logs